 Recent Comments

-What Are the Cub Scout Pinewood Derby Rules?
+What Are the Official Cub Scout Pinewood Derby Rules?

-There are no national Pinewood Derby rules, so packs are free to set their own.
-However, if your local council hosts a derby and you want to send your pack’s winners, you’ll need to follow their official rules on car length, width, weight and wheel construction.
+There are no national Pinewood Derby rules, so local Cub Scout packs are free to set their own.
+However, if your district or council hosts a derby and you want to send your pack’s winners, you’ll need to follow their official rules on car length, width, weight and wheel construction.

 But remember, the most important rule is to have fun.